-- Staff perceptions that the personal characteristics of an individual may require placement in a higher security level for observational reasons.
+- Staff perceptions that an individual’s personal characteristics may require placement in a higher security level for observational reasons.

 - Staff perceptions that an individual may be more suitable for placement in a higher-security level for medical or psychiatric reasons.

-When administrators make mistakes, individuals must use Program Statement 5100 as a resource to make a compelling argument to reverse the decision.
+When administrators make mistakes, individuals must use Program Statement 5100 as a resource to create a compelling argument to reverse the decision.